kahaani/TINY-in-Haskell/README.md

 #TINY-in-Haskell

-TINY is a small language described in book [Compiler Construction](http://www.cs.sjsu.edu/~louden/cmptext/).
+TINY is a simple language described in book [Compiler Construction](http://www.cs.sjsu.edu/~louden/cmptext/).
 An simple implementation in C was provided by the author.

 #Version 1: recursive-descent